sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-edit-customer/cp-mobile-dev-kit-edit-customer.md

 10. In **Property and Update Links** step, uncheck **City**.

-11. Since in `Customers_Detail.page`, we defined four properties (First Name, Last Name, Phone & Email) to be edited, now in this step, we will bind them to respective UI Controls.
+11. Since in `Customers_Detail.page`, we defined four properties (First Name, Last Name, Phone & Email) to be edited, now, in this step, we will bind them to respective UI Controls.

     Check the `EmailAddress` property and click the **link icon** to open the object browser.

     Change the drop down in the object browser to `Controls & ClientData`, click the **Current Page** radio button.

     In the search box start typing the control name `FCEmail`.
 The list will filter down to show the matching values.
-Double click on the **Value (Value)** entry under the `FCEmail` field and click **OK** to set binding.
+Double click the **Value (Value)** entry under the `FCEmail` field and click **OK** to set binding.

     ![MDK](img_026.gif)